mcgill-csus/Constitution/Constitution.md

     - appoint the Chief Returning Officer;
     - appoint the appointed members of the executive council in consultation with any member of CSUS interested in taking part in the selection process;
     - appoint Representatives subject to the procedures described in Article 21 and in consultation with any member of CSUS interested in taking part in the selection process.
-2. Signing powers of the CSUS shall be exercised by the following, any two of whom shall be required for any given transaction:
+2. Signing powers of the CSUS shall be exercised by any two of the following three executives
     - the President;
     - the Vice-President Finance;
-    - the Vice-President External;
     - the Vice-President Internal;
-    - the Vice-President Academic;

-    or any three members of the Executive Council who are not representatives.

 3. Each member of the Executive Council shall prepare and submit to the Executive Council a year-end report no later than April 14th.
 4. A member of the Executive Council shall cease to remain in office upon acceptance of their letter of resignation, upon their impeachment, or at the end of their term of office.